Murderer describes scene as 'bloodbath'

 It was heard Christopher Keenan had 101 previous convictions for motoring offences, assault and robbery.

-In November last year, John Keenan, 51, also of Bloombeg View in Ballycastle walked free from court after the judge ruled he should not stand trial for Mr McErlaine's murder.
+In November last year, John Keenan, 51, also of Bloombeg View in Ballycastle walked free from court after the judge ruled he should not stand trial for Mr McErlain's murder.

-The prosecution described Mr McErlaine as a "much-loved family member".
+The prosecution described Mr McErlain as a "much-loved family member".

 A barrister said: "The impact on the victim's family has been considerable, particularly as they come to terms with the way in which he died."